James E. Robinson: Death

 He died after a short illness, January 27, 1932.
 His funeral was at his home, with Robert R. Reed of the Indianola Presbyterian Church officiating.
 He was buried at the family cemetery in Marysville.

 Family

 Robinson married Lula Dell Flickinger on May 31, 1893.
 They had 4 children.
+Lula was very rarely at home, hiring a governess to manage her kids while she was away and causing James to be the primary parent in his children's lives.

-Robinson is a sixth cousin once removed of British Prime Minister Winston Churchill, and is an ancestor (maternal great-grandfather) of President George W. Bush.
-His daughter, Pauline Robinson, was the mother of First Lady Barbara Pierce, and the mother-in-law of President George H. W. Bush.
+Robinson is a sixth cousin once removed of British Prime Minister Winston Churchill, and is an ancestor (maternal great-grandfather) of George W. Bush.
+His daughter, Pauline Robinson, was the mother of First Lady Barbara Bush, and the mother-in-law of President George H. W. Bush.